apache/cordova-docs/docs/en/edge/guide/plugin-development/index.md

 The success callback passed into `exec` is simply a reference to the callback function that `window.echo` takes.
 We do a bit more for the error callback: if the native side fires off the error callback, we simply invoke the success callback and pass into it a "default" string.

 ## Native

-Once you have defined a JavaScript for your plugin, you need to complement it with at least one native implementation.
-Below are specific guides for each platform Cordova supports.
-The below guides will continue on building the simple Echo Plugin example we started in this guide.
+Once you define JavaScript for your plugin, you need to complement it with at least one native implementation.
+Details to do so for each platform are listed below.
+These guides continue to build on the simple Echo Plugin example discussed above.

 - Developing a Plugin on Android
 - Developing a Plugin on Bada
 - Developing a Plugin on BlackBerry
 - Developing a Plugin on BlackBerry 10
 - Developing a Plugin on iOS
-- Developing a Plugin on webOS
 - Developing a Plugin on Windows Phone

-- Developing a Plugin on Tizen
+The webOS and Tizen platforms currently do not support plugins.